openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 4. The special extractor and fallback to Caffe\* for shape inference is described in the [Legacy Mode for Caffe* Custom Layers](Legacy_Mode_for_Caffe_Custom_Layers.md).

-This chapter is focused on the option #1 which provides a generic mechanism for the operation extractor applicable for all frameworks.
-Model Optimizer provides class `mo.front.extractor.FrontExtractorOp` as a base class to implement the extractor.
-It has a class method `extract` which gets the only parameter `Node` which corresponds to the graph node to extract data from.
+This chapter is focused on the option #1, which provides a generic mechanism for the operation extractor applicable for all frameworks.
+Model Optimizer provides the `mo.front.extractor.FrontExtractorOp` class as a base class to implement the extractor.
+It has a class method `extract`, which gets the only parameter `Node`, which corresponds to the graph node to extract data from.
 The operation description in the original framework format is stored in the attribute `pb` of the node.
 The extractor goal is to parse this attribute and save necessary attributes to the corresponding node of the graph.
 Consider the extractor for the TensorFlow\* operation `Const` (refer to the file